 And while much of the talk dwelt on the propriety of the man’s action and whether or not we should spare the rod and spoil the child, many ignored the obvious disconnect in the affairs of the boy’s learning.
 Raising a child is also the collective responsibility of the larger society.
-Good schools monitor a child’s aptitude and behaviour.
+Good schools monitor a child’s aptitude and attitude.
 They provide a feedback mechanism for regular interaction with parents.
 I still help out my son with his homework.
-I am usually notified of any bad behaviour from his teacher’s comments and when I’m too busy to respond the school sends an SMS requesting a meet with the teacher.
+I am usually notified of any bad behaviour from his teacher’s comments and when I’m too busy to respond the school sends an SMS requesting a meeting with the teacher.

-One Farida Kabir aptly captured it in one witty tweet when she wrote: “My son’s school fees is around 400k per term and his school sends me weekly messages about his academic standing in his comment book.
-If I have an issue, I also write it in his comment book and send back.
+One Farida Kabir aptly captured it in one witty tweet when she wrote: “My son’s school fee is around 400k per term and his school sends me weekly messages about his academic standing in his comment book.
+If I have an issue, I also write it in his comment book and send it back.
 If I’m paying 21K USD they better be sending me hourly notifications”.

 And please can we get rid of the absurd belief that a father who loves his son must beat him when he derails.
 After all, we also have many examples of people severely harming those they claim to love and oftentimes the perpetrators are victims of a violent upbringing as suggested by a growing body of research that has linked corporal punishment with adverse effects on childhood and adulthood.